DataStax-Academy/ac220-labs/lab02-uniqueness/steps/intro.md

 In this hands-on lab, you will:

-- Creata a table that has a timestamp column
+- Create a table to track events on a website
-- Load some data
+- Use a TimeUUID to add order *and* uniqueness
-- Perform some time-related queries
+- Perform queries using TimeUUIDs

 ❗ <strong>Warning:</strong> Wait for the *Lab environment ready!* message before you click *START*